SensingKit/SensingKit-Android/README.md

 ./gradlew build
 ```

-- Create an app/libs directory inside your project and copy the generated SensingKitLib/build/outputs/aar/SensingKitLib.aar file there.
+- Create an app/libs directory inside your project and copy the generated SensingKitLib/build/outputs/aar/SensingKitLib-release.aar (or the equivalent debug) file there.

 - Edit your app/build.gradle file and add a flatDir entry as shown bellow: